neurogenomics/EpiCompare/README.md

     as data frame, use
     `picard <- read.table("/path/to/picard/output", header = TRUE, fill = TRUE)`.
--   `reference` : Reference peak file is used in `stat_plot` and `chrmHMM_plot`.
+-   `reference` : Reference peak file is used in `stat_plot` and `chromHMM_plot`.
 File must be in GRanges object, listed and named using `list("reference_name" = GRanges_obect)`

 #### Optional Plots